scalecube/scalecube-configuration-service/README.md

 # scalecube-configuration-service

-scalecube configuration service enable clients to consume configuration data this can come in handy when the consumer needs to know how to connect to an external/3rd party services.
+scalecube configuration service enable clients to consume configuration data, this can come in handy when the consumer needs to know how to connect to an external/3rd party services.
 For example, the database network location and credentials.

 Another examle: A service must run in multiple environments - dev, test, qa, staging, production - without modification and/or recompilation